ryandem1/minesweeper-async/README.md

 4. The idea is that, to get a high score, one must balance performance and accuracy
-5. While in normal Minesweeper, there can be circumstances where, given perfect analysis of all available information, it is impossible to determine with 100% that a space is or is not a mine without guessing; in Async Minesweeper, you can ask the server questions about the board at the cost of latency depending on how informative the question is
+5. While in normal Minesweeper, there can be circumstances where, given perfect analysis of all available information, it is impossible to determine with 100% that a space is or is not a mine without guessing; in Async Minesweeper, you can ask the server questions about the board at the cost of latency depending on how informative the question is.
+This way, it is possible to accurately determine every space of every board

 Here is a note on the computation complexity of Minesweeper that I stole from Wikipedia: